 It won’t be long before readers realize that “unconventional” barely scratches the surface.
 In the early years, Girl’s feminist mother reluctantly allows her to play with her favorite Barbies while her stepmother refuses to comfort her when she wakes up from nightmares.
-She swims naked with her lesbian mother and stepmother in upstate New York.
+She goes skinny dipping on family vacations in upstate New York and kisses all the boys at church.
 Girl and her brother travel four thousand miles—unaccompanied—to visit their father in rural Alaska, where they sleep in a locked cabin without running water, telephone, or electricity.
 Raised to be a free spirit by norm-defying parents, Girl has to define her own boundaries as she tries to fit into heteronormative suburban life, all while navigating her mother’s expectations, her stepmother’s mental illness, and her father’s serial divorces.

 Growing Up in a Lesbian Home

 3 April 2018